 Verónica A. Gutiérrez, MFA, Ph.D, joined the department in the Fall of 2012.
-An assistant professor of Latin American History, her areas of expertise include Colonial Mexico, Mesoamerican Cultures, Medieval Castile, Franciscan Spirituality, and the Early Modern Catholic World.
+An Internationalization Faculty Fellow at APU and an assistant professor of Latin American History, her areas of expertise include Colonial Mexico, Mesoamerican Cultures, Medieval Castile, Franciscan Spirituality, and the Early Modern Catholic World.
 Her book manuscript, _Converting a Sacred City: Franciscan Re-Imagining of Sixteenth-Century San Pedro Cholula_, examines the spiritual and political impact of Franciscan presence in a pre-hispanic holy site in central Mexico.
 She spent a year living and conducting research in Cholula, Puebla, Mexico as a Fulbright Scholar, and two months at the Archive of the Indies in Sevilla on a grant from Spain’s Ministry of Culture.
 She has also received research support from the Ford Foundation, the Mellon Foundation, the Academy of American Franciscan History, and the Latin American Institute at UCLA.

 Dr. Gutiérrez has several publications, including “Quetzalcoatl’s Enlightened City: A Close Reading of Bernard Picart’s Engraving of Cholollan/Cholula,” for which she received the Hubert Herring Award from the Pacific Coast Council on Latin American Studies.
 Also in print is “A Satellite Community in a Spanish City: The Barrio of Santiago Cholultecapan in Colonial Puebla de los Ángeles” and a co-authored work, “Mesoamerican Religions: Colonial Cultures,” in the Encyclopedia of Religion.
 She has presented her research at various national and international conferences and has lectured at the San Gabriel Mission, the Franciscan School of Theology in Berkeley, Our Neighborhood Homework House in Azusa, and for the Juan Bruce-Novoa Series on the Chicano/Latino Experience at APU.